-- A. The SSCA Analysis Team will consist of a special education teacher, a general education teacher, and the parent/guardian.
+- A. The SSCA Team will consist of a special education teacher, a general education teacher, and the parent/guardian.
+A case manager may also be in attendance.
 The special education and general education teachers will be hired by CPS to participate in SSCA meetings.
-They will not be current members of the individual student's IEP team. - Additionally, a District Representative may participate in and an ISBE Monitor may observe any SSCA meeting. - B. Parents/Guardians can request an SSCA meeting by emailing SSCA@cps.edu.
-In the email, the parent/guardian should, to the best of their ability, identify which of the SSCA area(s) and school year(s) they believe their child was impacted.
-If the parent/guardian does not identify a relevant area and/or school year, a representative from the SSCA Analysis Team will follow up with the parent/guardian to clarify the relevant information before a meeting is scheduled. - Several notices have been provided to parents/guardians of students with IEPs to inform them about SSCA and how to request an SSCA meeting.
-Additional information is available at www.cps.edu/ssca. - C. The SSCA Analysis Team will gather qualitative and quantitative data from the 2016-17 and/or 2017-18 school year(s) and any other relevant school years to enable the SSCA Analysis team to determine whether a delay/denial occurred and whether the student made expected progress in light of their unique circumstances. (\See charts on pages 9-12 for details.) - School staff are expected to cooperate with the SSCA Analysis Team and respond to all inquiries in a timely manner. - The parent/guardian should bring any relevant documents to the SSCA meeting that will help the SSCA Analysis Team make the SSCA decision.
-Such information could include communication between the parent and school, documentation of private services provided, or other information the parent believes would be helpful to the team. - D. The SSCA Analysis Team will send the Parent/Guardian Notification of Conference to parents/guardians at least ten calendar days prior to the meeting.
+Neither they nor the case manager will be current members of the individual student's IEP team. - Additionally, a member of the ISBE Monitoring Team and a District Representative may observe or participate in any SSCA meeting. - B. Parents/Guardians can request an SSCA meeting by emailing SSCA@cps.edu.
+In the email, the parent/guardian should, to the best of their ability, identify which of the SSCA area(s) and school year(s) they believe their student was impacted.
+If the parent/guardian does not identify

+- a relevant area and/or school year, a representative from the SSCA Team will follow up with the parent/guardian to clarify the relevant information before a meeting is scheduled. - C. The SSCA Team will gather qualitative and quantitative data from the 2016-17 and/or 2017-18 school year(s) and any other relevant school years to enable the SSCA team to determine whether a delay/denial occurred and whether the student made expected progress in light of their unique circumstances.
+(See charts on pages 9-11 for details.) - School staff are expected to cooperate with the SSCA Team and respond to all inquiries in a timely manner. - The parent/guardian should bring any relevant documents to the SSCA meeting that will help the SSCA Team make the SSCA decision.
+Such information could include communication between the parent and school, documentation of private services provided, or other information the parent believes would be helpful to the team. - D. The SSCA Team will send the Parent/Guardian Notification of Conference to parents/guardians at least five calendar days prior to the meeting unless the parent/guardian has agreed to a meeting date with less notice.
 The Notification will indicate SSCA as the purpose of the meeting and specify which SSCA area(s) and school year(s) will be discussed.
 The Notification will inform the parent/guardian that they can participate via telephone or video conferencing.
-The Notification will also identify the data

-- the SSCA Analysis Team has gathered to be discussed at the SSCA meeting. - E. If the parent/guardian does not appear (either virtually or in-person) for the SSCA meeting, the meeting cannot proceed.
-A second Parent/Guardian Notification of Conference form will be sent home with at least ten calendar days' notice of the rescheduled SSCA meeting.
-If the parent/guardian does not appear for the second scheduled SSCA meeting, the meeting cannot proceed, and a third Parent/Guardian Notification of Conference form will be sent home with at least ten calendar days' notice of the rescheduled SSCA meeting.
-If the parent/guardian does not appear for the third scheduled SSCA meeting, the meeting cannot proceed, and the SSCA Analysis Team will send the Student Specific Corrective Action Parent Nonattendance Notification notifying the parent/guardian that no more SSCA meetings will be scheduled unless the parent/guardian contacts the SSCA Analysis Team and requests an SSCA meeting with two proposed dates that work for the parent/guardian.
+The Notification will also identify the data that the SSCA Team has gathered to be discussed at the SSCA meeting. - E. If the parent/guardian does not appear (either virtually or in-person) for the SSCA meeting, the meeting cannot proceed.
+A second Parent/Guardian Notification of Conference form will be sent home with at least five calendar days' notice of the rescheduled SSCA meeting.
+If the parent/guardian does not appear for the second scheduled SSCA meeting, the meeting cannot proceed, and a third Parent/Guardian Notification of Conference form will be sent home with at least five calendar days' notice of the rescheduled SSCA meeting.
+Less than 5 calendar days' notice may be provided if the meeting is scheduled for a mutually agreeable date and time.
+If the parent/guardian does not appear for the third scheduled SSCA meeting, the meeting cannot proceed, and the SSCA Team will send the Student Specific Corrective Action Parent Nonattendance Notification notifying the parent/guardian that no more SSCA meetings will be scheduled unless the parent/guardian contacts the SSCA Team and requests an SSCA meeting with two proposed dates that work for the parent/guardian.
+The deadline for requesting an SSCA meeting is January 31, 2022.

-3. The SSCA Meeting
+The SSCA Meeting